jarviscanada/jarvis_data_eng_NathalieOlcese/springboot/README.md

 ### Architecture

-In the app first a rquest us received by the server that has the WebServlet container and environment so thejava code executes
+In the app first a rquest us received by the server that has the WebServlet container and environment so thejava code executes.
+The request is passed by oen of the controllers that is mapped to receipe the type of reciveing request in the controller layer.
+The controller then hanldes the rquest by calling the needed services to accomplish thr rquest and send the reponnse to the user.

+the service are invoked from the service layer .